CLNEulalia/Intro-To-Data-Structures-And-Linked-Lists/README.md

 ## Additional Resources

 -   This [video](https://youtu.be/9YddVVsdG5A) from freeCodeCamp provides a great overview, visuals, as well as code sample for Linked Lists.
-The set up and variable names are different than what is in your in-class exercise, but the principles are the same.
+The set up and variable names are slightly different from what is in your in-class exercise, but the principles are the same.
 It's also part of a larger series on Data Structures, which is highly recommended!